chrislardner/sim-game/README.md

 The game operates on a **yearly cycle**, broken into the following phases:

 1. **Cross Country Season (Weeks 1–9)**:
-   - Weekly meets where top 5 participants contribute to team scores. (top 7 participants are counted as "pushers")
+   - Weekly meets where the top five participants contribute to team scores. (top 7 participants are counted as "pushers")
-   - Scoring favors lower times (1st place = 1 point).
+   - Scoring favors lower times (first place = 1 point).

 2. **Playoffs (Weeks 10–11)**:
    - All teams start in the first round.